jjyr/jjyr.github.com/_posts/2020-03-03-Introducing-Godwoken.markdown

 From the pseudo code, we can see the verification model is similar to the layer-1.

-The main contract uses a [sparse merkle tree] root to store the accounts and state of accounts.
+The Godwoken main contract uses a [sparse merkle tree] to store all accounts and state of accounts.

-So if another Godwoken contract wants to use the voting result, it can directly use the result with a merkle proof to prove the result exists in the root.
+So if we want to use a state between layer-1.5 contracts, we can simply generate a merkle proof for the state, and verify merkle proof in the contract.

-For a layer-1 contract to use the voting result, we can reference the main contract cell in the transaction's `cell_deps` field, and read the global state to get the merkle root, then verify the voting result with a merkle proof.
+If we want to use a layer-1.5 state in a layer-1 contract, we can refer the Godwoken main contract cell in the transaction's `cell_deps` field, and read Godwoken global state from the cell to get the merkle root, then verifies the state and merkle proof.

 By creating an abstract account layer, we minimize the cost of building a shared state contract on CKB.